faerietree/shell__blenderaddons_gather_and_link/README.md

 Why use?
 -----
-Keep addons in a single location, e.g. your development repository.
+Allows to maintain many custom addons all in their respective locations (single source!
+Not spread in a thousand versions across all places).

+No longer deal with redundant copies of addons.

+Maintains all blender release-delivered addons.

 What the script does?
 ----
-First gathers all addons from the folders as you specified.
-Then links them to the blender release addons/ folder backing up the existing addons/ folder into adddons.bak/.
+First gathers all addons from addon locations you specified (see example below).
+Then links them to the blender release addons/ folder backing up the existing addons/ folder into addons.bak/.

 Usage:
 ----